Daniel Ek

 How Daniel Ek convinced record labels to give away their music for free — and built Spotify into a $60 billion platform in the process.

-Daniel Ack launched Spotify in 2006 while the music industry litigated P2P file sharing.
-EK gave music away for free, introducing listeners to a service superior to piracy.
+Daniel Eck and Martin Lorentson launched Cars Spotify in 2008, while the music industry litigated P2P file sharing.
+Eck gave music away for free, introducing listeners to a service superior to piracy.
 No ads, seamless interface, instant search, no buffering or legal risk.
 The experience was beautiful compared to everything else available.
-The strategy looked suicidal, labels screamed, investors called him reckless, but EK saw what the industry missed.
+The strategy looked suicidal, labels screamed, investors called him reckless, but Eck saw what the industry missed.
 Free was conversion.
 Users addicted upgraded to premium for ad-free listening and unlimited skips.
 The transition felt natural.
 By 2023, Spotify had 600 million users and 220 million paid.
-The freemium model wasn't invented by EK, but he applied it to an industry that had fought free with lawsuits.

 Watch the full reel free on MoonReelz — moonreelz.com